 CS1 in Phase II

-Lead candidate CS1 is a well-tolerated oral therapy with a favorable safety profile and showed signals of disease-modifying effects as observed in a Phase IIa trial in patients with the rare disease pulmonary arterial hypertension (PAH).
-CS1 is an HDAC inhibitor acting with epigenetic modulation.
-The aim for CS1 is to offer an effective disease-modifying treatment with the ability to enhance quality of life and extend life for PAH patients.
+CS1 is a well-tolerated oral therapy with a favorable safety profile and showed signals of disease-modifying effects as observed in a Phase IIa trial in patients with the rare disease pulmonary arterial hypertension (PAH).
+The aim for CS1 is to offer an effective treatment with the ability to enhance quality of life and extend life for PAH patients.
 Unlike standard therapy that focus on managing symptoms, CS1 represents a novel therapeutic approach by targeting the root mechanisms of PAH.
-Specifically, CS1 aims to reverse the pathological vascular remodeling of the small pulmonary arteries.
+CS1 has a FDA Fast Track designation in PAH.
+Preparations are currently underway for a larger placebo-controlled Phase IIb trial as a next development step.

 CS014 in Phase I

-CS014 is a proprietary new chemical entity, a deuterated VPA, with a multimodal mechanism of action.
+CS014 is a new chemical entity with a multimodal mechanism of action.
 Being an epigenetic modulator, CS014 has the potential to target the underlying pathophysiology of several rare cardiovascular and pulmonary diseases with high unmet medical needs.
 The initial target is idiopathic pulmonary fibrosis (IPF).
 In preclinical studies, CS014 has demonstrated strong effects on vascular remodeling, suggesting disease-modifying potential.
+The Phase I trial met its primary endpoint, showing a favorable safety and tolerability

 CS585 in preclinical phase